2017 Interstate 75 rock-throwing murders: Victim

 The victim, 32-year-old Kenneth White, was seated in the passenger seat.
 White, a construction worker, was riding with a co-worker.
 The rock fractured his skull and chest and caused other facial injuries.
-He left behind his fiancée and his four children, the youngest being five years old.
+White died from severe blunt force trauma to the head, and left behind his fiancée and his four children, the youngest being five years old.

-Trial and convictions
+Convictions

-The teenagers throwing rocks that night surrendered to police, were arrested and charged with second-degree murder.

-Four of the five teenagers, who were part of the group throwing rocks at cars driving on Interstate 75 that night, accepted plea deals to a reduced charge of manslaughter.

-In 2019, the judge rejected a request that they be sentenced as juveniles and ordered that the four be sentenced as adults.
-But the decision was overturned by the Court of Appeal.
+The teenagers surrendered to police, were arrested and charged with second-degree murder.
+Four of the five accepted plea deals to a reduced charge of manslaughter.
+In 2019, the judge rejected a request that they be sentenced as juveniles and ordered that the four be sentenced as adults, although this was later overturned by the Court of Appeal.